Skip to main content

 “Turks...”
 He stared at her as she read his thoughts.

 Kunwar Partap had a fallout with his father over the Turk policies around 1565-66.
 He was posted in Kumbhalgarh at the time and had perhaps returned to Chittorgarh before the famous Chittor siege.
-Kunwar Shakta had been believed to have left home owing to the jealousy of the throne with Kunwar Partap but recent historians believe this to be untrue.
-As soon as he had predicted doom on Chittorgarh he had warned his father before the siege.
+Kunwar Shakta was believed to have left home owing to the jealousy of the throne with Kunwar Partap, but recent historians believe this to be untrue.
+As soon as he had predicted doom on Chittorgarh, he had warned his father before the siege.
 Also, some suggest the difference between the brothers was staged, and he was a spy for Partap in the Mughal court.
 That is why he helped his brother at Haldighati and reunited with him as his Rawat in 1578.
 Months before Akbar arrived, Kunwar Partap was ordered to leave Chittor to the chieftains and move away against his will.
 It is here that he decided to not shift his family to the Ranimahal at Udaipur.
 Folklores suggest that his wives and children moved with him for a few months before settling at Kumbhalmer during the siege.
-The names of Kunwar Partap’s daughters and the order of birth of his children remain unknown and I have used the names provided in Abhay’s blog and my own interpretation of their birth times, keeping it as real as possible.
+The names of Kunwar Partap’s daughters and the order of birth of his children remain unknown, and I have used the names provided in Abhay’s blog and my own interpretation of their birth times, keeping it as real as possible.
 The incident of Amar Singh defending his mother and his father’s Ranimahal from attackers in a forest at the mere age of eight without proper training is, however, mentioned in many folklores and history books.

 Popular posts from this blog